top of page

 COMBUSTION AIR: (CPC 506)

-□ Combustion air must be maintained per the CPC.
-When the appliance is located in an unconfined space (e.g. garage) the combustion air can be used from that area.
-When located in a closet, combustion air must be provided at a minimum of two openings (one within 12” of the top of the water heater and one within 12” of the bottom) sized at 100 square inches each.
+Combustion air must be maintained per the CPC.
+When the appliance is located in an unconfined space (e.g., garage), combustion air can be used from that area.
+When located in a closet, combustion air must be provided at least two openings (one within 12" "of the top of the water heater and one within 12" "of the bottom) sized at 100 square inches each.

 PRESSURE REGULATOR: (CPC 608.2)

-□ Where the water pressure is in excess of 80 psi, an approved type pressure regulator preceded by an adequate strainer shall be installed.
-The regulator and strainer shall be accessible, protected from freezing, and shall have the strainer readily accessible for cleaning without removing the regulator or strainer body or disconnecting the supply piping.
+Where the water pressure exceeds 80 psi, an approved pressure regulator shall be installed, followed by an adequate strainer.
+The regulator and strainer shall be accessible and protected from freezing.
+They shall have the strainer readily accessible for cleaning without removing the regulator or strainer body or disconnecting the supply piping.

 RELIEF VALVES: (CPC 505.1, 504.6, 608.3)

-• □ The installation of temperature, pressure, and vacuum relief devices or combinations thereof, and automatic gas shutoff devices, shall be installed in accordance with their listings and the manufacturer’s instructions.
+• Temperature, pressure, vacuum relief devices or combinations thereof, and automatic gas shutoff devices shall be installed in accordance with their listings and the manufacturer's instructions.
 A shutoff valve shall not be placed between the relief valve and the water heater or on discharge pipes between such valves and the atmosphere.

 SEISMIC STRAPS: (CPC 507.2)

-□ Water heaters require two seismic straps; one located within the top 1/3 of the water heater unit and one at the bottom 1/3.
-The bottom strap must be located at least 4" away from the water heater controls.
+Water heaters require two seismic straps: one within the top 1/3 of the water heater unit and one at the bottom 1/3.
+The bottom strap must be at least 4" from the water heater controls.

 VENTING: (CPC 509, 510)

-□ All vent piping that runs through ceilings, floors, or walls shall be double-wall metal pipe.
-The vent and the water heater must maintain clearance from combustible materials (such as wall framing or roofing) as required by the manufacturer, which is typically 1" minimum.
-The vent shall terminate a minimum 1’ (12”) above the roof, be installed with flashing through the roof, and terminate in a listed and approved vent cap.
-Vents shall also terminate a minimum of 3’ above any building opening (door, operable window, etc.) within 3’ of the termination.
-Venting shall extend in a generally vertical direction with offsets not exceeding 45 degrees, except one 60 degree offset is permitted.
-Vents may require additional supports depending on the material and design.
+All vent piping that runs through ceilings, floors, or walls shall be a double-wall metal pipe.
+The vent and the water heater must maintain clearance from combustible materials (such as wall framing or roofing) as the manufacturer requires, which is typically 1" minimum.
+The vent shall terminate a minimum of 11' (12" above the roof, be installed with flashing through the roof, and terminate in a listed and approved vent cap.
+Vents shall terminate at least 3" above any building opening (door, operable window, etc.) within 3" of the termination.
+Venting shall extend in a generally vertical direction with offsets not exceeding 45 degrees, except one 60-degree offset is permitted.
+Vents may require additional support depending on the material and design.

 SEDIMENT TRAP: (CPC 1210.6.2, 1212.9)

-□ A sediment trap shall be installed on the gas line downstream of the appliance shut-off valve and as close to inlet of the equipment as practical.
+A sediment trap shall be installed on the gas line downstream of the appliance shutoff valve and as close to the equipment's inlet as possible.

 BSD-226 Submittal Req. - Residential Gas Water Heaters Updated: 05/14/2020